car10ca/moviehub/README.md

 ## Author
 Kerstin Kegel
-This project was developed as part of the CM3035 Advanced Web Development course in the BSc Computer Science program.
+This project was developed as part of a BSc in Computer Science.

-- GitHub: car10ca
-- Email: kerstinkegel@gmail.com